 If you have a strong mathematical and statistical background with an interest in the health and biomedical sciences or if you have a biological or biomedical degree with good quantitative skills and a strong interest in statistics, you should consider Biostatistics as a field of study for you.

 Can I apply directly to the doctoral program with only a bachelor’s degree?

-Students with a Bachelor’s degree including strong academic performance in mathematics and statistics can apply directly to the doctoral program.
-Applicants are also required to have one-year post baccalaureate work experience in public health or a related field for direct admission to that degree.
+Students with a Bachelor’s degree with strong academic performance in mathematics and/or statistics can apply directly to the doctoral program.

 How long does it take to complete a Master’s degree program?